 (c) becomes a corresponding reportable offender who must under section 49 continue to comply with the reporting obligations imposed by this Part for any period.

+(2A) The approval of the suspension of a reportable offender’s reporting obligations under this Division also ceases to have effect if the Commissioner —

+(a) is no longer satisfied that the reportable offender does not pose a risk to the lives or the sexual safety of one or more persons, or persons generally; and

+(b) gives the reportable offender written notice to that effect.

 (2) The approval of the suspension of a reportable offender’s reporting obligations that ceased to have effect in accordance with subsection (1) is revived if —

 (a) the finding of guilt that caused the approval to cease to have effect is quashed or set aside by a court; or